ViictorHFz/PongScript/README.txt

 #Sounds

 The sounds used are all from Scratch.
-By saying this, the usage here is only for studies purpose.
+The usage here is only for studies purpose.

 Scratch is developed by the Lifelong Kindergarten Group at the MIT Media Lab.
 See http://scratch.mit.edu.